RiskoZoSlovenska/hufets/README.md

 Unlike the rest of HUFETS, this manual pattern must be explicitly enabled (see below) as it allows users to easily craft malicious patterns.

-# Bad Form
+## "Malformed" patterns

+HUFETS will never give up or throw an error when parsing a pattern or matching a string, even when presented with what looks like a malformed pattern.
+In cases like these, HUFETS will try its best to behave predictably.
+For example:
+* A pattern that is empty, or contains only whitespace and magic characters (` `, `|`, `/`, etc.), only matches an empty string.
+* Leading or trailing whitespace in patterns is ignored

-HUFETS uses a very loose format which tries its best to behave reasonably when presented with weird patterns.
-However, the handling of "malformed" input might be implementation- and version-dependent in come cases, so for consistent results, avoid the following in patterns:
+However, the exact handling of "malformed" input might be implementation- and version-dependent in come cases, so for consistent results, avoid the following in patterns:
 * Leading/trailing/duplicate unquoted slashes, i.e. `a//b`
 * Leading/trailing whitespace (it can and should be trimmed)
 * Empty patterns or patterns containing only magic characters